Fadab2/can-of-books-frontend/README.md

 11-08-2021 6:00pm - Created and deployed front and back end.
 Setup, storage, book component.
 11-09-2021 7:00pm - Application now allows adding and removing books.
 11-09-2021 4:00pm - Application now allows updating an existing book.
+11-14-2021 7:00pm - Application now is fully functional and uses Auth0 to authenticate users.
 <!-- See below -->
 Name of feature: Set up your repositories